ggrpmnn/orion/doc/SETUP.md

 Once your server is configured, you'll need to download and build Orion.
 To do that, `git clone` this repo and run the command `go build -o orion <path-to-orion-project>/source/*.go` in the cloned directory.
 Then simply run Orion (`./orion`), and the application will be awaiting an incoming webhook message (see below)!

+To scan a repo, Orion will `git clone` that repo in order to operate on the files.
+It will, by default, clone those repos into its own working folder (`<path-to-orion-project>/source`).
+If you need to change where Orion downloads source code for any reason, you can do that by setting a path into your environment under `ORION-WORKSPACE`.
+The user/group for Orion will need to be able to access this folder as well, so double check the permissions on any workspace folders before running.

 ### GitHub Setup

 Orion also needs a few things setup in GitHub to work.
 You'll need: